 Sometimes small spaces can be a bit of a design challenge.
 It gets tricky when you’re not exactly sure where to place your furniture to maximize space.
-We spend most of our time in our living rooms and even entertain guests there, so it’s essential to make the room feel as spacious and as comfortable as possible.
+We spend a lot of time in our living rooms and even entertain guests there, so it’s important to make the room feel as spacious and as comfortable as possible.
 Arranging furniture in a small living room is easier than you think.
 A few smart choices go a long way.

-How To Arrange Furniture In A Small Living Room?
+A Guide To Arranging Furniture In a Small Living Room!

 First, choose a focal point